 About Me

-Previously, I've had the opportunity to work with some amazing teams at the Knight First Amendment Institute, CISA, Stanford Internet Observatory, ACLU-NorCal, Plaintext Group, Wellesley College Cred Lab, MIT Election Data and Science Lab, and the U.S. Census Bureau.
+Previously, I've had the opportunity to work with teams at the Knight First Amendment Institute, CISA's Office of General Counsel, Stanford Internet Observatory, ACLU of Northern California's Technology and Civil Liberties team, Plaintext Group, Wellesley College Cred Lab, MIT Election Data and Science Lab, and the U.S. Census Bureau.
+During law school, I also represented clients through the Stanford Criminal Defense Clinic.
 I have a BA in Computer Science and Chinese Language & Culture from Wellesley College.

 Research